MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources-enrichment.md

 ---
 title: "Data source enrichment"
-description: "Enrich data sources before going through the data unification process." ms.date: 02/10/2022 ms.service: customer-insights ms.subservice: audience-insights ms.topic: how-to
+description: "Enrich data sources before going through the data unification process." ms.date: 02/21/2022 ms.subservice: audience-insights ms.topic: how-to
-author: v-wendysmith
+author: NimrodMagen
-ms.author: v-wendysmith
+ms.author: nimagen
-ms.reviewer: mhart
+ms.reviewer: v-wendysmith
 manager: shellyha
 ---

 # Enrichment for data sources (preview)

 Use data from sources like Microsoft and other partners to enrich your customer data before data unification.
-Data source enrichments can produce higher data completeness and quality which can help achive better results once you unify your data.
-For example, using a normalized and standardized format for addresses can increase the quality of the match results.
+Data source enrichments help produce higher data completeness and quality that can help achieve better results once you unify your data.
+For example, using a normalized and standardized format for addresses increases the quality of the match results.
 For a list of supported enrichments, see [supported data source enrichment options](#supported-data-source-enrichments).

 ## Enrich a data source

 You must have Contributor or Administrator permissions to create or edit enrichments.
 For more information, see [Permissions](permissions.md).

-1. In audience insights, go to **Data** > **Unify**.
+1. Go to **Data** > **Unify**.
 Select the entity you want to enrich and select one attribute as a primary key for the entity.
-For more information, see [Select primary key](map-entities.md).
+For more information, see [Select primary key](map-entities.md#select-primary-key-and-semantic-type-for-attributes).

 1. Go to **Data** > **Data sources**.